Gadani Ship Breaking Yard: History

 Ship breaking was conducted in Gadani on rare occasions before Pakistan became a sovereign country.
 The activity of ship breaking at Gadani greatly increased in the 1960s.
 In 1978, the city of Gadani was designated by the Government of Pakistan as a port.
 It was described as the largest such yard in the world.

-However, increased competition from rival ship-breaking yards in Alang, India, and Chittagong, Bangladesh, coupled with relatively high import duty for decommissioned vessels, led to a disastrous decline in Gadani's output.
+However, increased competition from rival ship-breaking yards in Alang, India, and Chittagong, Bangladesh, coupled with relatively high import duty for decommissioned vessels, led to a steep decline in Gadani's output.
 After producing an average of one million tonnes of scrap in the 1980s, by 2001 the yard produced less than 160,000 tonnes and for ten months had no new vessel arrivals.

 In 2001, the Government of Pakistan reduced ship-breaking duties from 15% to 10% and offered further incentives if industry activity improved.
 After these changes employment increased to a total of around 6,000 workers.